 The Demand Disaster

-Measuring demand is not easy.
-While you can gather supply from induction, you can only find demand through deduction.
+Measuring demand is hard.
+While you can measure supply, you can only find demand through deduction.
 I can observe that upwards of 80 million barrels of oil are produced each day, but I can only gauge the demand for that oil by looking at driving habits, contracts, and historical energy needs.
 So too in real estate where we can observe the units of inventory delivered, but we can only approximate the number of people who want to live in those units.
 It’s made more difficult when you add in unsatisfied demand due to restrictions.

 To work around this, the real estate industry uses a few stand-ins: occupancy, absorption, and ‘demand units’ (occupancy times inventory).
 The problem with all of these is the same: they can never be greater than existing stock.
 A building cannot be 101% occupied; a market cannot absorb more units than were net delivered; demand units can never be greater than inventory.
 This is a problem because it means, by definition, demand can never exceed supply.

-The other more glaring issue is these demand variables are positively sloping, implying that a lessee would consume more units if they were at a higher price.
+The other more glaring issue is these demand variables are positively sloped, implying that a lessee would consume more units if they were at a higher price.
 It should be inverse.

 The Density Delta